9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 2/I. Safeguard information.md

-Sure, here's a summary of the course outline using bullet points:
+# Security controls

 - **Security Controls:** Organizations face the challenge of safeguarding information in a data-rich environment.
 Security controls are essential for mitigating specific security risks and are employed before, during, and after security incidents.

-- **Types of Security Controls:**
+- **Types of Security Controls:***
 	- **Technical Controls:** These encompass various technologies (e.g., encryption,  authentication systems) to protect assets.
 	- **Operational Controls:** Day-to-day security management activities, including awareness training and incident response, typically carried out by individuals.
 	- **Managerial Controls:** Policies, standards, and procedures guide security efforts, with the organization's security policy outlining necessary controls.

 - **Information Privacy:** Protecting data from unauthorized access and distribution is central to information privacy.
 Individuals and organizations have the right to control the sharing of their private information.